tjosephcarroll/se-lab18/icm/lab4/README.md

 ---

 3. **Let's Tune it**
-	1. Remove the old cluster
+	1. Remove the old cluster as we will be reprovisioning new storage type
 		* ```# icm unprovision -stateDir ./ICM-0987654321 -cleanUp -force```
 	2. Edit the *definitions.json* and let's add
 		* Memory config and